Lgx521/alpha_shape_params/README.md

 ## Troubleshooting

 -   **`Error(s) in loading state_dict for ...`**: This is the most common error.
-It means the model architecture defined in `visualization.py` (e.g., `PyG_PointNet2_Alpha_Predictor`) does not match the architecture that was used to train and save the `.pth` file you are loading.
+It means the model architecture defined in `visualization.py` does not match the architecture that was used to train and save the `.pth` file you are loading.
 Ensure you are instantiating the correct model class in the `visualize_inference` function.
--   **`FATAL ERROR: PyG not installed correctly` / `PyTorch3D not found`**: These errors mean the specialized libraries were not installed correctly.
-Please refer to their official installation guides linked above, as a simple `pip install` may not be sufficient.
+-   **Module Not Found / Import Errors**: If you get errors like `No module named 'torch_geometric'`, it means the installation failed or you forgot to activate your conda environment (`conda activate alpha_vis`).
+Re-visit the installation steps carefully.
+-   **CUDA Errors**: If you encounter CUDA-related issues, it almost always means there's a mismatch between your NVIDIA driver version, your CUDA toolkit version, and the version of PyTorch you installed.
+The best solution is to create a fresh conda environment and carefully follow the official PyTorch installation instructions for your specific system.